 OLT 510 - Utilizing Effective Instructional Technologies

-Provides teachers and business/industrial trainers with knowledge and skills for selecting, applying, and evaluating basic instructional techniques and learning principles.
+Provides instructional designers and trainers with knowledge and skills for selecting, applying, and evaluating basic instructional techniques and learning principles.
 Students will demonstrate competencies in presentations utilizing various instructional technologies and techniques.

 OLT 528 - Introduction to Presentation Design

 This course will cover how to design a professional presentation for commonly performed tasks by learning and development professionals, such as call to actions, task explanation, or career development.
 Students will develop and deliver a recorded or live presentation addressing needs for clarity, structure, and audience attention.